-Checklist Item 14: Concept Level Site Plan (Development Only)
+Checklist Item 15: Concept Level Site Plan (Development Only)

-APPLICANTS will upload a drawing showing where each of the proposed RECREATION FEATURES and MAJOR SUPPORT AMENITIES will be located in the PARK.
+APPLICANTS will upload a drawing showing where each of the proposed RECREATION FEATURES and MAJOR SUPPORT AMENITIES listed on the Detailed Budget Narrative will be located in the PARK.
 Clearly label each proposed RECREATION FEATURE and MAJOR SUPPORT AMENITY.
 To clearly distinguish proposed features and amenities from existing ones, use different colors, shading, or symbols.